 Post-operatively, a compression dressing is applied to minimize swelling and discoloration.
 The recovery time is minimal and the results will be revealed in the weeks and months that follow as you continue to heal and the swelling goes down.

-6. Can Gynexin or other supplements or creams cure gynecomastia?
+6. Can supplements or creams cure gynecomastia?

 Surgical treatment (male breast reduction surgery) is the only known, effective, recognized and recommended method for treatment of gynecomastia.
 “Other methods of treatment” including creams, lotions, massage, injections, exercise and “magic pills” cannot treat an established gynecomastia.